-By contrast, for geometrically-thin disc-like BLR geometries $(R{\rm out}/R{\rm in} \sim 1)$ the line responsivity $\eta{\rm eff}$ decreases dramatically with increasing inclination, a purely geometrical effect, while anisotropy tends to increase the responsivity relative to the isotropic case at large inclinations.
+By contrast, for geometrically-thin disc-like BLR geometries ( $R{\rm out}/R{\rm in} \sim 1$ ) the line responsivity $\eta{\rm eff}$ decreases dramatically with increasing inclination, a purely geometrical effect, while anisotropy tends to increase the responsivity relative to the isotropic case at large inclinations.
 Though counter intuitive, the latter arises because while the responsivity-weighted size of the BLR increases with increased inclination (in the anisotropic case), the spread in delays is smaller for a thin ring with anisotropic emission relative to the purely isotropic case.
-For example, if we adopt 30° as a typical inclination, then for a thin ring with $R{\rm out}/R{\rm in} \approx 1$ , the measured responsivity relative to that found for a face-on thin ring of the same dimensions decreases by $\sim$ 38 per cent for isotropic emission, and only $\sim$ 34 per cent for fully anisotropic emission (see e.g. Fig. 16).
+For example, if we adopt 30 degrees as a typical inclination, then for a thin ring with $R{\rm out}/R{\rm in} \approx 1$ , the measured responsivity relative to that found for a face-on thin ring of the same dimensions decreases by ~ 38% for isotropic emission, and only ~ 34% for fully anisotropic emission (see e.g. Figure 16).

-Our fiducial bowl-like BLR geometry exhibits similar behaviour with anisotropy and inclination to that of a disc-like BLR, but with some subtle geometry related differences (Fig. 17).
+Our fiducial bowl-like BLR geometry exhibits similar behaviour with anisotropy and inclination to that of a disclike BLR, but with some subtle geometry related differences (Figure 17).
 The bowl is not front-back symmetric, thus even in the isotropic emission case, the responsivity-weighted radius will increase with increasing inclination, though only weakly.
-However, at inclinations greater than 45° self-occultation occurs and the delay increases significantly as substantial material lying close to the line of sight is obscured from view (see e.g. fig. 1 of Goad et al. 2012).
+However, at inclinations greater than 45 degrees selfoccultation occurs and the delay increases significantly as substantial material lying close to the line of sight is obscured from view (see e.g. Figure 1 of Goad, Korista and Ruff 2012).
 When anisotropy is included, initially the mean delay is reduced as emission from gas lying on the steep sides of the bowl is reduced, removing contributions of gas at large delays.
-As the bowl is inclined further, the responsivity-
+As the bowl is inclined further, the responsivityweighted radius increases.
+When considering only the extreme outer rim of the bowl, the observed behaviour is similar to that for a thin ring, $\eta{\rm eff}$ decreases sharply with increased inclination.
+However, for the bowl the responsivity stabilises for inclinations above $\approx 20$ degrees.